The-Fulcrum/symbiotic-dyad/README.md

 The Symbiotic Dyad: A Formal Thesis
 A Framework for Augmenting Human Intellect, Fostering Model Efficiency, and Eliciting Near-Emergent Output Through User-Guided Interaction
-Presented by an Independent Researcher
+Presented by Samuel Elliott a Freelance Independent Researcher June 2025
-June 2025

 Abstract